Paris Metro Line 13

-Paris Métro Line 13 (opened as Line B; French: Ligne 13 du métro de Paris) is one of the sixteen lines of the Paris Métro that are currently open.
-Built by the Nord-Sud Company as a shuttle servicing both Porte de Clichy and Saint-Ouen from Saint Lazare train station, Line B eventually became Line 13 in 1930, when the Nord-Sud was bought by rival Compagnie du chemin de fer métropolitain de Paris (CMP), while sister lines A became 12, and C the original line 14.
-Line 13 was extended in 1976 to reach the northern end of Line 14, which it then absorbed.
-Line number 14, now vacated, was eventually reused for Meteor in 1998.
+Paris Metro Line 13 (opened as Line B; French: Ligne 13 du métro de Paris) is one of the sixteen lines of the Paris Metro that are currently open.
+Built by the Nord-Sud Company as a shuttle servicing both Porte de Clichy and Saint-Ouen from Saint Lazare train station, Line B eventually became Line 13 in 1930, when the Nord-Sud was bought by rival Compagnie du chemin de fer métropolitain de Paris (CMP), while sister lines A became 12, and C the old Line 14.
+Line 13 was extended in 1976 to reach the northern end of Line 14, which it then absorbed: line number 14, now vacated, was eventually reused for the Météor in 1998.

 Line 13 was once planned to be taken over by a north–south RER line connecting the rail yards of Saint Lazare and Montparnasse train stations, but this was cancelled after the reorganisation of the Île-de-France region in 1965.
 Today, Line 13 connects the western part of Paris to the suburbs of Asnières-sur-Seine, Gennevilliers, Clichy, Saint-Denis and Saint-Ouen-sur-Seine in the north and to Malakoff, Vanves, Châtillon and Montrouge in the south.
 Serving 32 stations, it is the network's fifth busiest line, with 131.4 million passengers in 2017.

 Line 13 will be automated during the 2030s, becoming the third Paris Metro line to be converted from manual to driverless operation, after lines 1 and 4.
-Lines 14 to 18 all operate driverless from day one.
+Lines 14 to 18 have all operated driverless since day one.